Satin Pellionia (Pellionia pulchra) Care, Pruning, Propagation and Common Problems

 Watering

-Water Satin Pellionia liberally during the growing season and keep the soil moist at all times.
-Reduce watering in the cold season to keep the soil slightly moist.
+Water your Satin Pellionia liberally during the growing season and keep the soil moist through out.
+Avoid overwatering as it can lead to yellowing leaves and mushy stems.

-Ensure that the soil is free-draining and the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease and loss of the plant.
+Ensure that the soil is free-draining and the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and loss of the plant.

 Light Requirements